 Warley Place Nature Reserve, Great Warley.
 (Image by John Winfield from geograph.org.uk).

 Her two-volume Genus Rosa of 1910-14 provided an authoritative and comprehensive study of roses, including 132 lovely watercolour illustrations.

 The genus rosa, London, John Murray,1914 (Image by Biodiversity Heritage Library on flickr)

 Did You Know?

-Becoming increasingly eccentric, she kept a revolver in her handbag and allegedly scattered seeds of giant thistles, known as ‘Miss Willmott’s ghosts’, in her friends’ gardens.
+She apparently became increasingly eccentric, and rumours circulated that she kept a revolver in her handbag.
+There seems to be no foundation in the story that she scattered seeds of the giant thistles now known as ‘Miss Willmott’s ghosts’ in her friends’ gardens.

-She created one of Britain’s most beautiful gardens, but it ran to ruin after being sold to a property developer who was then denied permission to build a housing estate.
+By spending her large inheritance, she created one of Britain’s most beautiful gardens.
+It ran to ruin after being sold to a property developer, but fortunately he was denied permission to build a housing estate.

 An Inspiring Woman